bparanj/crystal/electronics/experiments/queue/snubber.md

 ### Components:

-1. DC Power Source: 12V DC power supply.
+1. 12V DC power supply.
 2. Switch: To control when the snubber circuit is engaged.
-3. Inductive Load: An inductor (e.g., 10 mH) to simulate the inductive load, such as a motor or relay coil.
+3. An inductor (e.g., 10 mH) to simulate the inductive load, such as a motor or relay coil.
-4. Resistor: 100 Ω resistor.
+4. 100 Ω resistor.
-5. Capacitor: 0.1 µF capacitor.
+5. 0.1 µF capacitor.
 6. Oscilloscope: To observe voltage spikes across the switch.

 ### Setup: